kgsantosh770/relative-frontend/README.md

 ## Data

-The data for the trending assets is present /src/data/TrendingAssetsData.ts
+The data for the trending assets is present in /src/data/TrendingAssetsData.ts

 ## Developer